ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 ### Partial Access to Database

-There are two approaches to give partial access to a database:
+There are two approaches to giving partial access to a database:

  * [Using ETL for selective, one-way data transfer](../../../server/security/authentication/certificate-management#using-etl-for-selective-one-way-data-transfer)
  * [Setting "User" Access Levels](../../../server/security/authentication/certificate-management#setting-user-access-levels)